ElectronSutra/venture/pages/character-creation/twenty-questions.md

 ### 17. What biases have you inherited from your society?

-You are the privileged scion of a mighty empire, so you've got _some_ kind of belief or bias that you have inherited from your society.
-There's some aspect of your personality that you as a player may not agree with, but you as a character should consider as part of your actions.
+You are the privileged scion of a mighty empire, so you've got some beliefs and biases that you've inherited from your society.
+You don't need to agree with these as a player; maybe this is a chance to play a character you disagree with.

-A bias doesn't necessarily have to be _bad_.
-For example, a monk may have a bias against peasants taking control of their own lives because she genuinely believes in the divine right of rule of the Dragon-Blooded.
-However, it's generally easier to come up with a negative bias.

-Some common biases from Realm society may be:
+Some common biases from Realm society can be:

-- Men are too emotional and volatile to be trusted with responsibility;
+> Men are too emotional to be trusted with power.
-- Men are better artists than women;
+> Men are better aritsts than women.
-- Women are always scheming and backstabbing and plotting their next step up;
+> Women are always scheming and plotting their next move.
-- Women naturally belong in control of house, society, and government;
+> Women naturally belong in control.
-- The divine right of rule is established in the holy texts;
+> The divine right of rule is established in the holy texts.
-- Cowards must be exiled from society if they abandon their post;
+> Cowards must be exiled from society.
-- Foreigners are exotic and interesting;
-- Foreigners should accept the traits of the Realm when they become a satrapy;

-And so forth.

-Let me call out something very specifically here: You are not obligated to make yourself uncomfortable.
-You can absolutely skip choosing a bias -- but I'd really encourage you to consider it.
-Your character is the product of an empire, and empires are not known for their wholesome nature.
-Not only can biases be an interesting trait to explore, they can also anchor your character to their society in surprising and theatrical ways.

 ## Section VI: Appearance and Name